fieldtrip/website/tutorial/headmodel_eeg_fem.md

 ## Exercise 2

 {% include markup/info %}
-In exercise 1, you created a head model with method 'concentricspheres'.
+In exercise 1, you created a head model with method `concentricspheres`.
 How is its geometrical description defined?
 What is the difference between the geometrical description of the concentric spheres model and BEM model?
 {% include markup/end %}

-## Summary and further reading
+## Summary and suggested further reading

-In this tutorial, it was explained how to build a volume conduction model of the head using a single subject anatomical mri and a finite element method (FEM).
+This tutorial explained how to build a volume conduction model of the head using a single subject anatomical MRI and a finite element method (FEM).

 You can read more about specific source-reconstruction methods in the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and in the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.